The Honeychop Story

 Founder of the business and creator of the Honeychop brand.
 Although Robert now takes it a bit easier, he still is very much involved in the business and has just finished his 63rd harvest on the farm.

-Robert’s son, Stephen, has been running the business for over 25 years.
-Stephen is passionate about the environment and sees this, along with sustainability, as key targets for the business.
-Stephen is keen to ensure that the company develops into one of the leading innovators in fibre feed.
+Stephen has been running the business for over 15 years.
+Stephen’s passion lies in producing the best fibre feeds and improving the environment.
+These, along with sustainability and achieving Net Zero by 2025, are his key targets for the business.
+Stephen is keen to ensure that the company is one of the leading innovators in fibre feed.

-Jude, Stephen’s wife, manages the company’s accounts and is always on stand-by to offer a helping hand and advice in the office.
+Jude manages the company’s accounts and is always on stand-by to offer a helping hand and advice in the office.
+Jude is also responsible for retail support and customer service.
+Always to be found smiling and with her dog Midge by her side.

-Susie is our South East Area manager and has a wealth of knowledge in horse feed and equine veterinary.
+Susie is our Southern Area Manager and has a wealth of knowledge in horse feed and equine veterinary.
 After obtaining a degree in Biology, she worked for seven years for a well-known horse feed company and a further seven years within the Equine Veterinary Industry.
-She is always happy to assist with any questions you may have.
+Susie is always happy to assist with any questions you may have.

-Area Sales Manager for the North, Patrick has forty-six years’ experience in the horse feed industry.
-In the past he has raced as a jockey and in point to point, and also run a national hunt yard.
-He is the friendly, smiley face you may bump in to out and about and he’ll always be happy to answer any feed related questions you may have, as well as tell you the odd tale or two!
+Area Sales Manager for the North, Patrick has forty-six years experience in the horse feed industry.
+In the past he has raced as a jockey and in point to point, and he also ran a national hunt yard.
+He is the friendly, smiley face you may bump into in northern feed stores and he’ll always be happy to answer any feed related questions you may have…. and of course tell you the odd tale or two with his dog, Buddy!